nais/aivia/README.md

 AiviA
 =====

 Simple app to mirror a topic from on-prem kafka to Aiven kafka.
+It does not support Schema Registry.

 How does it work?
 -----------------